 - Keeps the birth process as normal as possible

-- Women who give birth at home report needing fewer drugs for pain relief or intervention in labour
+- People who give birth at home report needing fewer drugs for pain relief or intervention in labour

 - Less disruption to family life